Event planning during Covid-19

-Lancashire County Council, Blackburn with Darwen Council and Blackpool Council Covid-19 public health general guidance and advice for sports grounds, businesses, venues and event organisers.
+Lancashire County Council, Blackburn with Darwen Council and Blackpool Council Covid-19 Public Health general guidance and advice for sports grounds, businesses, venues and event organisers.

 The guidance supports venue operators' existing legal obligations relating to health and safety, entertainment licensing and regulations, employment and equality duties.
-The document contains non-statutory guidance to take into account when complying with these existing obligations, to ensure venues are operating safely (for example workers and spectators in a sports ground context) by reducing the risk of COVID-19 transmission.
+The document also contains non-statutory guidance to take into account when complying with these existing obligations, to ensure venues are operating safely (for example workers and spectators in a sports ground context) by reducing the risk of Covid-19 transmission.

-Venue operators should be directed to take action informed by that guidance, which includes the following (The guidance strongly encourages venue operators to take seven priority actions):
+Venue operators should be directed to take action informed by that guidance, which includes the following (the guidance strongly encourages venue operators to take seven priority actions):

-- Turn away people with COVID-19 symptoms
+- Turn away people with Covid-19 symptoms.

-- Provide adequate natural or mechanical ventilation
+- Provide adequate natural or mechanical ventilation.

-- Provide hand sanitiser stations
+- Provide hand sanitiser stations.

-- Keep up with your increased cleaning schedule, focussing on touch points such as door handles or other surfaces commonly touched
+- Keep up with your increased cleaning schedule, focussing on touch points such as door handles or other surfaces commonly touched.

-- Enable people to check in at the venue to support NHS Test and Trace
+- Enable people to check in at the venue to support NHS Test and Trace.

-- Keep all your workers, contractors and consumers updated on safety measures in place through effective and targeted communications
+- Keep all your workers, contractors and consumers updated on safety measures in place through effective and targeted communications.

-Drawing from Events Research Programme (ERP) findings, the guidance suggests COVID transmission risks (from aerosols/droplets and surfaces) are likely to be greatest indoors, in congested areas, where there is free movement of crowds, where crowds are gathering in large or dense numbers, and/or where crowds are undertaking energetic activity.
+Drawing from Events Research Programme (ERP) findings, the guidance suggests Covid-19 transmission risks (from aerosols/droplets and surfaces) are likely to be greatest indoors, in congested areas, where there is free movement of crowds, where crowds are gathering in large or dense numbers, and/or where crowds are undertaking energetic activity.

 The guidance outlines potential mitigations, including cleaning, hygiene, ventilation (possibly using CO2 monitors) and crowd management (high level narrative on stewarding, zoning and crowd movement strategies).